 (b) is the amount specified in Schedule 5 item 3, as adjusted by the Commissioner to be proportionate to the time remaining in the period.

+[Regulation 109 amended in Gazette 28 May 2010 p.
+2299.]

 110. Period for which public weighbridge licence fee is payable

 (1) Except as provided in this regulation, the public weighbridge licence fee specified in Schedule 5 item 4 is payable for the annual period starting on —